-Growth, homelessness key topics in races for Bellevue City Council
+Growth, homelessness are key topics in Bellevue City Council races.
+Here’s a look at the Position 3 and 5 contests

 Three of the four races have an incumbent.
 Councilmembers Janice Zahn, John Stokes and Jennifer Robertson are running for their second, third and fourth terms, respectively.
 The Position 3 seat is being vacated by Mayor John Chelminiak, who was selected as mayor in 2018 and isn’t running for City Council re-election.

-Here’s a look at the position 3 and 5 seats.
-The position 1 and 7 races will be featured in a story on Monday.
+Here’s a look at the Position 3 and Position 5 seats.
+Read about the races for the Position 1 and 7 seat seats here.

 POSITION 3